 People and culture

 Of course other factors can be influential and even intertwined with the vision and the people seeking to realize it, i.e., prestige and resources can help to attract more capable people.
-Still, I consider all other factors secondary.
+Still, I consider all other factors secondary, especially for resourceful leaders.
 Overthinking some of these secondary factors may waste precious time.
 For example, should you buy all equipment as soon as you start your lab or buy equipment when you need it?
 I am not sure how to determine which is better, but I think either way can work well and the benefit of the “better” option is unlikely to make the difference between success and failure or even to deserve the time spent on deliberation.

-So, I think we — the research community — can be much more successful if we invest more time and effort in what matters: Coming up with original new leads and helping each other grow as scientists and people.
+I think we — the research community — can be much more successful if we invest more time and effort in what matters: Coming up with original new leads and helping each other grow as scientists and people.
 Happy & successful new year to everybody!